Discover more from The Realistic Optimist

 Cynics may say such legislation supports only a tiny majority of the tech-savvy Tunisian population while leaving "ordinary people" behind.
 The reality is that legislative efforts such as the Tunisian Start-Up Act create a snowball effect for improvements in a variety of national sectors.

-First, start-ups' inherent fast pace and complete digitalization requires the government to digitize its own adminstrative services, rendering the government more efficient for the wider population as a result.
-The cutting of red tape and unecessary bureaucratic hurdles does pose the question of civil servant job loss however.
+First, start-ups' inherent fast pace and complete digitalization requires the government to digitize its own administrative services, rendering the government more efficient for the wider population as a result.
+The cutting of red tape and necessary bureaucratic hurdles does pose the question of civil servant job loss however.
 Indeed, digitalization of government services inevitably leads to the loss of now "useless"government jobs, which brings about a problem in a region where large swaths of the population are employed by the state.
-In Tunisia, 5% of the population is employed by the Tunisian government, costing the government considerable amounts of money while providing a non-sustainable band-aid to the country's unemployement problem.
+In Tunisia, 5% of the population is employed by the Tunisian government, costing the government considerable amounts of money while providing a non-sustainable band-aid to the country's unemployment problem.
 Digitalization of government is thus a necessary double-edged sword, as it solves a problem while creating a new one.
-In an ideal world, digitialization of government will lead to a more dynamic private sector, which can provide job opportunities for those affected by the government's digital transformation.
+In an ideal world, digitalization of government will lead to a more dynamic private sector, which can provide job opportunities for those affected by the government's digital transformation.

 Another notable impact the Start-Up Act has had has been the renewed focus on the creation of opportunities for the Tunisian youth, as well the modernization of the educational sector.
 Start-ups require tech-savvy, digital-minded and ambitious young talent.
 Both secondary and tertiary education facilities are thus pushed to update their curriculums, by teaching their students relevant skills applicable to today's modern economy.
 While the public education sector definitely has its role to play in this transition, new actors and alternative methods of education can stem as a result of this demand for fresh talent.